ikashnitsky/old-ikashnitsky-github-io/_posts/2017-07-04-ggplot2-microbenchmark.md

   teaser: 170704-teaser.png
 ---

+***
+> **Too wrong; don't read.** Basically, this post turned out to be just a wrong, premature, and unnecessary attempt of code optimization.
+If you still want to have look, make sure that later you read [this post][tlp] by Thomas Lin Pedersen.
+You are warned .)

+***

+> This post is updated on 2017-07-15.
+The earlier version had a terminology mistake [pointed out by Hadley Wickham][hadley].
+I wrongly called creation time of the plots as rendering time.

 One of the nice features of the `gg`approach to plotting is that one can save plots as R objects at any step and use later to render and/or modify.
 I used that feature extensively while creating maps with `ggplot2` (see my previous posts: [one][one], [two][two], [three][three], [four][four], [five][five]).
 It is just convenient to first create a canvas with all the theme parameters appropriate for a map, and then overlay the map layer.
 At some point I decided to check if that workflow was computationally efficient or not.
 To my surprise, the usage of canvas reduces the creation time of a ggplot quite a lot.
 To my further surprise, this finding holds for simple plots as well as maps.

 Let's start with a simple check.